-The details of the settlor of the trust were provided by JJG Pty Ltd. The settlor of the trust has been identified as Mr William Smith, the accountant for the Jones family.
+- The settlor of the trust is Mr William Smith, the accountant for the Jones family.

 According to the trust deed, Margaret Jones is the 'appointor' of the Jones Family Trust.
-The reporting entity has assessed Margaret Jones as being the beneficial owner of the Jones Family Trust because she can exercise control in her capacity as the appointer.
+In this case, the reporting entity has assessed Margaret Jones as being the beneficial owner of the Jones Family Trust because she can exercise control in her capacity as the appointer.
 An appointor holds the power to appoint or remove the trustees who exercise the various trust powers.

-- collect and verify certain information from JJG Pty Ltd, as the trustee on behalf of the Jones Family Trust, in accordance with the customer identification procedures for a company under Part 4.3
+- collect and verify certain information from JJG Pty Ltd, as the trustee on behalf of the Jones Family Trust, in accordance with the reporting entity’s customer identification procedures for a company under Part 4.3

-- collect and verify the full name of Mr William Smith as the settlor of the trust – unless:
+- collect and verify the full name of Mr William Smith, as the settlor of the trust – unless: